If you want a smooth retirement, it’s not enough to simply tuck away part of your paycheck during your working years and worry about the rest later.

 2. Find a job with a pension — if you can

-With pensions, you build up the benefit over your working life and then receive a guaranteed monthly check in retirement.
+With pensions, you build up the benefit over your working life and then receive a guaranteed monthly check during retirement.

-Pensions are much rarer these days, with only about one-quarter of employees saying they still get them.
-But if you have the time (you may have to work a minimum number of years to be eligible) and opportunity to take a job that offers one, it could still be worth pursuing.
+Pensions are much rarer these days, with only about a quarter of employees saying their employer offers this benefit.
+But if you have the time (you may have to work a minimum number of years to be eligible) and the opportunity to take a job that offers one, it could still be worth pursuing.

-Government jobs and companies with strong unions are the first place to look, but some big-name companies still offer pensions too.
+Government jobs and companies with strong unions are the first places to look, but some big companies still offer pensions too.

 3. Consider a reverse mortgage

 Reverse mortgages can be structured in different ways, including as monthly payments, a lump sum or a line of credit.
 You don’t have to repay the loan until you leave the home.
-And if you die before then, the house will be sold to pay it off.
+And if you die before then, the house will be sold to pay off the loan.

-They’re not right for everyone, but a reverse mortgage might provide a steady source of income if you have a lot of home equity and don’t plan to leave the house to family.
+Reverse mortgages are not right for everyone, but they might provide a steady source of income if you have a lot of home equity and don’t plan to leave the house to family.
 You have to be at least age 62 to take a reverse mortgage.

 Annuities are basically investments made through an insurance company.
 They come in a few flavors: immediate, deferred and variable.

 With an immediate annuity, you turn over a lump sum of cash to the insurance company.
 In return, you receive monthly income, which may be paid out for a fixed number of years, the rest of your life or the lives of you and your spouse, depending on the annuity plan.